 Get Rid of the Dog

 Wait!
 Don’t go—hear me out!
-This is probably the first thing your allergist recommended after she diagnosed your dog allergies, and it’s likely the last thing you plan to do.
+This is probably the first thing your allergist recommended after they diagnosed your dog allergies, and it’s likely the last thing you plan to do.

 While around a quarter of dog-owning allergy sufferers do bid farewell to Fido, the vast majority of people decide to keep their pet.